Table of Contents

 To ensure your cover letter remains succinct, maintain focus on details that are pertinent to the job.
 Each statement should optimally add value and showcase your skills as the best candidate for the position.
 Exclude narratives that don’t serve a purpose.

 6) Not showing genuine interest in the job

-When writing a cover letter, most candidates are commonly more inclined towards explicitly emphasizing their background, skills, and achievements.
+When writing a cover letter, most candidates are commonly more inclined toward explicitly emphasizing their background, skills, and achievements.
 They miss adding enthusiasm to their narrative.
 If delivered correctly, your enthusiasm and genuine interest in the job can be a strong selling point.
-Employers commonly favor applicants who can get the job done and motivated to put in the work necessary to achieve the set goals.
+Employers commonly favor applicants who can get the job done and are motivated to put in the work necessary to achieve the set goals.